Deep newspaper job cuts prompt rare plea for federal funding to news media - The Boston Globe

 Staff at the guild, which was founded during the Great Depression, said they cannot remember asking for taxpayer support.
 The role of the Fourth Estate in covering the government makes such a request awkward.

-But since the pandemic began, newspaper chains have instituted furloughs of 10% to 25% of their staffs.
+But since the pandemic began, newspaper chains have instituted furloughs of 10 percent to 25 percent of their staffs.
 The Cleveland Plain Dealer, which covers a metropolitan area of more than 2 million people, lost 28 of its 32 union journalists this month due to new cuts.
-Papers in Seattle, Portland, Boston, Sacramento, Reno and elsewhere have suspended print operations and furloughed their staffs, according to Poynter.
+Papers in Seattle, Portland, Boston, Sacramento, Reno, and elsewhere have suspended print operations and furloughed their staffs, according to Poynter.

 In a span of two days, April 8 and 9, dozens of groups wrote to Congress asking it to support local news.
 The guild wrote congressional leadership seeking financial support as part of ongoing economic stimulus discussions.
 A long list of advocacy groups, led by Pen America and Common Cause, wrote their own letter.
 Industry groups led by the News Media Alliance and the National Association of Broadcasters wrote as well.